 I was getting ready to leave in the morning so, so early and saw on TV they seemed to be saying Lady Diana had been in a car accident and was dead.
 It was an early report at 4am Atlantic time.
 By the time my father came to take me to the airport, it had been confirmed.
 She had been killed.
 Such a larger than life figure would never do more great things.
 And she was so beautiful and caring.
 I took it to heart and at that point thought it was a bad omen to be going so far away and taking on this huge, life-changing trip when such an event had just happened.
 I couldn’t exactly change my mind at that point but started to have doubts and fears about my journey and destination.

 Then suddenly it was time to go through the tunnel to get off the plane and into the airport.
 And it hit me like a ton of bricks – the heat and humidity.
 And the heat and humidity were constant for another month to come.
 Kimpo Airport was the only international airport in Korea at the time and it was huge but it wasnt new or especially modern or nice.
 I had never been over there or anywhere, really, so I thought it was pretty exciting.
 I was with a girl who was on the plane from Ontario, called Bronwyn, who was nice and seemed to know things about Korea whereas I knew nothing.
 She was friendly and I appreciate the advice about being in Korea she that she gave me and I still remember her kindness.
-I can’t remember much of what she said about Korea.
-It doesn’t matter now.
-So I got off the plane knowing nothing of what was waiting for me…
+I can’t remember much of what she said about Korea but I know she told me, “Don’t blow your nose in Korea!”.
+However, I got off the plane knowing nothing of what was waiting for me…

 My long taxi ride that day was during my very first few hours in Korea.
 The heat was new and strange to me while I sat there, and I can’t forget the overwhelming, unending traffic and the endless concrete buildings and seeing so many signs everywhere with bold Korean characters only on them.
 And I can’t forget the heightened anxiety I felt at first.
 It was just too foreign to me all at once.